 CacheStoragewill always reject with a

-- The HTTP cache and the Image cache are partitioned for tracking resources, such that each top-level origin will have a separate partition and tracking resources on different top-level origins will be cached separate from each other.
+- The HTTP cache, the Image cache, and the Alternative Services (Alt-Svc) cache are all partitioned for tracking resources, such that each top-level origin will have a separate partition and tracking resources on different top-level origins will be cached separate from each other.

 What is not blocked by the policy?